Kacper-Lubisz/TCP-Message-Board/README.md

 # Message-Board protocol
 This file describes the protocol that is used by client.py and server.py

+The protocol uses a 5 second timeout, if no response is received within the timeout the transaction is to be abandoned.

-The timeline of the communications is as follows, all communications happen in series
+The timeline of the communications is as follows:

-    c -> s, length of request (4 bytes, big endian) c -> s, utf-8 encoded json query object [the body of the request] s -> c, length of response (4 bytes, big endian) s -> c, utf-8 encoded json response object [the body of the response]
+    c -> s, length of request (8 bytes, big endian) c -> s, utf-8 encoded json query object [the body of the request] s -> c, length of response (8 bytes, big endian) s -> c, utf-8 encoded json response object [the body of the response]

 Key:

     a -> b, a sends a message to b